aleward/homework-5-shape-grammar-city-aleward/README.md

 * "U"  ->  Marks the first ring of possible houses on a land blob
 * "G"  ->  Marks the second ring of possible houses on a land blob
 * "="  ->  Marks the possibility of a roof
 * "h"  ->  Decides whether a house or tree is drawn in the present location.
-(If a house, draw the foundation, if a tree, draw the tree)
+(If a house, draw the foundation and set varying house widths; if a tree, draw the tree)
 * "s"  ->  Draws each story of a house - shape varies per house type (blocky house vs cool house) and per story type (ground floor vs middle floor)
 * "r"  ->  May or may not draw a roof
 * "<"  ->  Shifts turtle position outward (Z-direction)